nltyh/DSA3101-Project/customer_behaviour/Readme.md

-This is the files for subgroup A of the assignment:
+This is the files for subgroup A of the projecct

+The questions for subgroup A:
 1. What are the key factors influencing customer purchasing behavior?
 - Analyze historical sales data to identify patterns and trends.
 - Develop customer segmentation models based on purchasing behavior.